|

 one-of-a-kind portrait pin was made for a Broadway play

 by Larry Vrba when he was the designer for Miriam Haskell Jewelry.
-There was more regal-looking jewelry made for the same

 View